-I am a licensed naturopathic doctor, practicing in Tempe, Arizona.
+I am a licensed naturopathic doctor in Arizona and California.
 I treat a variety of acute and chronic conditions for adults.
 My passion lies in helping patients reclaim their health so they can enjoy life fully.
 Being a naturopathic doctor (ND) is the best of both worlds for me; my training allows me to diagnose and treat patients, and I also have the freedom and time to really get to know my patients as people.
 I customize treatment plans for each individual patient, which improves their results.

 I didn't always aspire to be a doctor, though I did hope to find a rewarding career that helped people.
 This discovery happened while attending the University of Arizona for my undergraduate studies.
 A couple years into college, I was between majors.
 I took an introduction to human nutrition class and was fascinated by the way the body utilizes nutrients from the foods we eat.
 I switched my major to nutritional sciences because I enjoyed these classes so much, and planned on becoming a registered dietitian.
 While working at a local hospital as a diet aid, I quickly realized this was not the fulfilling career track I sought; registered dietitians play a crucial role in the healthcare system, but I wanted to work with patients from a more holistic and comprehensive perspective.